QuevedoIB/Project-2/README.md

     - location
     - description
     - list of things
+  - validation

-- GET /event/id
+- GET /event/:id
+  - renders / if user is not logged in
   - renders the event detail page
   - includes the list of attendees (add/leave option)
   - includes the list of needed things
   - comments (backlog)

-- GET /people
+- GET /event/:id/invite
-  - redirects to / if user is anonymous
+  - redirects to / if user is not the event owner
   - renders /people
   - includes a list of users with a checkbox and add button

+ -POST /event/:id/add
-  - body: (empty - the user is already stored in the session)
+  - renders / if user is not logged in

- -POST /event/id/add
   - add people to event list
    - body:
+    - username-id
-    - checkbox
+  - redirects to /event/:id/add

+  -POST /event/:id/user/:id
-  - redirects to event/id
+  - redirects to /event/:id
+  - body:
+    - item
+    - quantity

 ## Models